-6.8.1 Describe the structures and stability of benzene.
-Interpreting 6.8.2 Outline the reactions of benzene.
-Communicating 6.8.3 Explain the differences between the reactivity of benzene and alkene towards certain reagents.
-Communicating 6.9.1 Describe the preparation and properties of alkanols.
-Communicating 6.9.2 writes the names and structures of given alkanols.
-Communicating 6.9.3 Describe the chemical reactions of alkanols.
-Communicating 6.9.4 State some uses of alkanols Communicating 6.10.1 Describe the sources, preparation and properties of alkanoic acids Communicating 6.10.2 Write the systematic names and structures of given alkanoic Communicating acids.
+6.8.1 Describe the structure6.8.2 Outline the reaction ares and stability of benzene. as of benzene.
+Interpreting Communicating nces between the reactivity of benzene and a hating alkene towards certain re aration and properties of alkanols.
+Communicating 0.9.1 Describe the prepa aration and properties of alkanols.
+Communicating 6.9.2 writes the names an nd structures of given alkanols.
+Communicating 6.9.3 Describe the chemi Communicating 6.9.4 State some uses of alkanols Communicating 6.10.1 Describe the source ces, preparation and properties of alkanoic acids Communicating 6.10.2 Write the systema tic names and structures of given alkanoic Communicating acids.
 6.10.3 Describe the uses of alkanoic acids.
-Communicating 6.11.1 Describe the sources, preparation and properties of alkyl alkanoates.
-Inferring 6.11.2 Describe the nomenclature and structure of alkyl alkanoates.
-Communicating 6.11.3 Outline the uses of alkyl alkanoates Inferring
+Communicating 6.11.1 Describe the sour ces, preparation and properties of alkyl alkanoates.
+Inferring 6.11.2 Describe the nom enclature an d structure of alky l alkanoates.
+Communicating 6.11.3 Outline the uses of of alkyl alkanoates Inferring